 MAKE YOUR PLEDGE

-Regardless of whether you represent a business, a community organisation or an individual household, there is always something that you can do to reduce food waste.
+Regardless of what kind of business or organisation you are involved with, there is always something that you can do to reduce food waste.
 Join us – sign the Charter today and let’s make a real reduction in Ireland’s food waste.

 START REDUCING FOOD WASTE

 In response to your commitment, we at Food Waste Forum commit to provide: